 Binocs connects different labs and departments within your organization.
 Hence it’s easy to see: where do I have a lack of resources, and where do I have an excess of resources?
 Based on that information, you can share team members and equipment with other teams.
 By connecting the different labs, Binocs applies smart FIFO: aligning scheduling between labs to optimize the service level of the entire release.

-Optimize trade-off between efficiency and service level
+1. Optimize trade-offs between efficiency and service level

 Labs want two things: execute samples with as little resources as possible (efficiency) while making sure samples are executed without delay (planning adherence).
 Planners need to make that trade-off constantly.
 However, still too often, what to prioritize depends on the planner’s interpretation.
 In short, there is too little consistency in what to prioritize when.